The Soil Temperature in your lawn, not calendar dates, is what should be used to determine your lawn care schedule.

 Think of 55 degrees as being go time.
 This is when cool season grasses start to wake up in the spring.
 It’s also when broadleaf weeds such as crabgrass begin to germinate.
 Since 55 degrees is go time, you want to time your first fertilizer application, as well as pre emergent application so that these products are already in the soil by the time it hits 55 degrees.

-To achieve this, you need to apply your pre emergent and fertilizer when soil temps cross 50 degrees.
-It should be about 10-14 days before it hits 55.
+To achieve this, you need to apply your pre emergent and fertilizer when soil temps average 50 degrees for 24 hrs.

 If you’re looking for an easy lawn care program to follow check out this post: 3 Product Lawn Care Program.
 You’ll learn more about which products to use.